 equal to, or greater than, 6.
 If the former holds, we go no further

-and predict that the case's class is negative, while
+and predict that the case's class is negative

-Thresholds like this are sharp by default, so that a case with
+Thresholds like this are sharp, so that a case with

 quite differently from one with a value of 6.01.

 For some domains, this sudden change is quite appropriate -- for instance, there are hard-and-fast cutoffs for bands of the income tax table.
-For other applications, though, it is more reasonable to expect classification decisions to change more slowly with changes in attribute values.
+For other applications, though, it is more reasonable to expect classification decisions to change more slowly near the thresholds.

 C5.0 contains an option